 - It may sound strange, but make sure everything is set to “on”.
-We’ve been to more than a few calls only to discover the thermostat or the heat pump itself is switched off.
+We’ve been to more than a few calls only to find the thermostat or the heat pump itself is switched off.

 If the heat pump still hasn’t switched on, revisit your thermostat.